Los Angeles Car Accident Lawyer | Free Consultation

 In California, in 3-car accidents, the fault typically falls on the rear driver who initiates the chain reaction.
 However, California’s pure comparative negligence law means multiple parties can share liability based on their specific actions during the collision.
 Being involved in a 3-car accident can leave you feeling overwhelmed and unsure about your rights.
 The

-3-Car Accident: Who is at Fault in California?
-Read More »
+Who Is at Fault in a 3-Car Accident in California?
+(2026) Read More »

 If your car was hit in California and the at-fault driver’s insurance won’t pay, take these steps: (1) file a claim with your own insurance under uninsured/underinsured motorist coverage, (2) file a complaint with the California Department of Insurance, (3) sue the at-fault driver personally and pursue assets, (4) hire a personal injury attorney to